AdobeDocs/experience-platform.en/help/tags/extensions/server/tiktok/overview.md

 You must have a valid [!DNL TikTok] for business account in order to create a [!DNL TikTok] pixel using the partner setup.
 Go to the [[!DNL TikTok] for business registration page](https://www.tiktok.com/business/en-US/solutions/business-account) to register and create an account if you do not have one already.

 You must be logged into your business account to set up [!DNL TikTok] Pixel using partner setup.
-To do this follow the steps below:
+To do this, follow the steps below:

 1. Navigate to the **[!UICONTROL Assets]** tab and select **[!UICONTROL Event]**.
 2. Under Web Events, select **[!UICONTROL Manage]**.
 3. Select **[!UICONTROL Set Up Web Events]**.
 4. Select **[!UICONTROL Partner Setup]** as your connection method.

-See the [Get Started with Pixel](https://ads.tiktok.com/help/article/get-started-pixel) for more information on how to setup the [!DNL TikTok] pixel.
+See the [Get Started with Pixel](https://ads.tiktok.com/help/article/get-started-pixel) guide for more information on how to setup the [!DNL TikTok] pixel.

 You can generate an access token once the pixel has been successfully created.
 To do this navigate to the Pixel and select the **[!UICONTROL Settings]** tab.
 Under Events API, select **[!UICONTROL Generate Access Token]**.